 Our tour was supposed to stop overnight in the Flinders Ranges, but the campsites we were going to use had flooded, so we drove straight to Coober Pedy.
 My advice would be to check out the Flinders Ranges instead of heading straight to Coober Pedy.

 The Ranges are renowned for being spectacular and I was gutted not to see them.
+They are one of the best reasons to visit South Australia.
 Plus you save yourself a 526 miles (827 km) drive on the first day!

-On the way to Coober Pedy, there are two stops you can make at Pimba and Glendambo.
-I’d recommend stopping at one, especially as the 164 miles (265 km) from Glendambo to Coober Pedy doesn’t have any roadside stops along the way!
+On the way to Coober Pedy, there are two places you can stop, Pimba and Glendambo.
+I’d recommend stopping at one, especially as the 164 miles (265 km) drive from Glendambo to Coober Pedy doesn’t have any roadside stops along the way!

 From Coober Pedy, you head towards the Northern Territory and Uluru.
 You can choose to head straight to Alice Springs if you wish, but in my opinion, that would be a huge mistake.
 Uluru is one of the best places you can visit in Australia!